cityxen/APMs/Amy (Amiga)/README.md

 # Amy

 Amy is written in AMOS Pro 2.
+(Graphics and programming by Deadline)

 Her first appearance was in the Valentine's Day 2020 special on our Youtube channel: